antronerds/r2-tutorials/docs/Correlating_Genes.md

     controlled vocabulary that systematically describes processes,
     locations and functions in biology.
 Click 'Gene Ontology analysis'
-2. The resulting categories are presented in a sortable table (Figure 11), sort on p-value by clicking on the column header.
-Clickin on a pathway ID will open a new screen or tab with the heatmap of the selected pathway.
+2. The resulting categories are presented in a sortable table (Figure 15), sort on p-value by clicking on the column header.
+Clicking on a pathway ID will open a new screen or tab with the heatmap of the selected pathway.

     ![](_static/images/CorrelatingGenes/Findgenes_onto_v1.png " Figure    14: KEGG pathways exhibiting an overrepresentation of genes of the    current dataset, ordered    by significance.")